-The proposed legislation, A. 3866/S. 1930 establishes English, defined in the bill as "spoken English, written English or English communicated with or without the use of visual supplements," as the preferred term for spoken and written language.
+The proposed legislation, S.B.
+490 establishes English, defined in the bill as "spoken English, written English, or English with the use of visual supplements," as the preferred term for spoken and written language.
 ASHA supports the use of the term "spoken language" to include native and non-native English speakers.